hasura/agentic-data-access-benchmark/README.md

 *Example question (Email):* Get all receipts from food orders this month

+### Decision making

+Involves analyzing different data to help make an informed choice as to next course of action.

+*Example question (Engineering Management):* what priority should I assign to this issue given its criticality, its reach, our business objectives, this particular customer's experience and the product roadmap

 ### Clustering

 This use-case involves finding similar properties in bulk data.